nabeegh-khan/nabeegh-khan/README.md

 ## What I Work On

 I build end-to-end machine learning and data analytics pipelines at the intersection of AI, wireless communications, and research methods.
-My portfolio spans deep reinforcement learning for 6G network optimization, real-world mmWave beam prediction on live V2V measurements, transformer-based NLP for bibliometric analysis, and mixed-methods research combining survey statistics with large-scale text analysis.
+My portfolio spans deep reinforcement learning for 6G network optimization, real-world mmWave beam prediction on live V2V measurements, transformer-based NLP for bibliometric analysis, mixed-methods research combining survey statistics with large-scale text analysis, and cloud-based big data engineering on Apache Spark and Microsoft Azure.

 **Current focus:** applying rigorous ML methodology across domains — from real-world mmWave beam management on live V2V measurements to NLP-driven research synthesis — with an emphasis on reproducible, end-to-end pipelines that bridge academic research and engineering practice.